GPHS-Code-Club/racing-game/README.md

 ````
 5. Go to http://localhost:9000 to play.

+## Code Orientation
+* /race.js holds all of client side game logic
+* /client.js holds all of the multiplayer client code
+* The /server folder contains code related to the multiplayer game engine
+    * /server/server.js is the starting point.

 ### Todo
+These are some things that will be implemented next.
 1. Synchronized start of game
 1. Synchronized end of game (1st, 2nd, 3rd place)
 1. Position all cars at start